samplchallenges/SAMPL-containers/tutorials/README.md

 ## Section 1: Build the Autodock Vina base container
 > In this section, we will build a base container that has all necessary packages and programs installed.
+This base container will serve as a foundation for our docking container to build from.
 This way, as we write our docking code it will build quickly since only the docking code will need to be built (for more information please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/megosato-patch-1-1/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).

 ### 1.1: Setup